Transylvanian campaign into Poland (1657): Siege of Brest

 On 16 May, after a bombardment of the city, the allies captured Brest, despite its strong and modern fortification and 2,000 strong garrison under Castellan Melchior Sawicki.
 Despite being offered free departure from the city, a large part of the garrison, being around 600 men, instead decided to enlist in the Swedish army.
 The success of the allied siege was mostly because of Dahlberghs efforts, who had entered Brest in the disguise of a junior member of a negotiation team and managed to assess the fortifications.
 Even so, Brest surrendered without combat, and in accordance with the Treaty of Radnot, King Charles gave Brest to Rákóczi, who would appoint Colonel András Gaudi as the commander of the city.

+Capture of Warsaw

 The two also captured Warsaw on June 17, but still failed to force the Poles into open battle.

 Considering the low combat efficiency of the Transylvanians, King Charles came to the same conclusion that the Swedes had come to during the Thirty Years' War, which was that while some Transylvanian units could be dependable, most of them were irregular light cavalry or light infantry, with some only serving for plunder and not pay.
-Rákóczi could not be fully trusted either, as he refused to sign the treaties in which he and Charles had agreed to, and he carried our negotiations which he believed to be secret with Polish commanders, but this was exposed to the Swedes through their extensive intelligence network.
+Rákóczi could not be fully trusted either, as he refused to sign the treaties in which he and Charles had agreed to, and he carried out negotiations which he believed to be secret with Polish commanders, but this was exposed to the Swedes through their extensive intelligence network.